PratikPawar020403/India-Population-Dashboard/README.md

-# India-Population-Dashboard
+# India Population Dashboard

-An interactive dashboard built with Streamlit that visualizes India's population trends and distributions.
-Users can explore data by selecting different years, states, and color themes to view metrics such as total and average populations, choropleth maps for population distribution, time series trends, and state comparisons.
+An interactive dashboard to explore and visualize India's population data.

+## Overview

+This project uses Streamlit along with Pandas and Plotly to provide an interactive web interface for analyzing population trends across India.
+Users can select a specific year, choose states for detailed analysis, and customize visualizations with different color themes.

+## Features

+- **Year Selector:** Choose a year from the available data to filter the population statistics.
+- **State Analysis:** View population distribution for a single state or compare multiple states.
+- **Interactive Visualizations:** Includes choropleth maps, line charts for growth trends, and bar charts for state comparisons.
+- **Customizable Themes:** Select from various color themes to personalize the look of your maps.